ulisesantana/ts-boilerplate/README.md

 - `"lint"`: Run eslint following [standard rules](https://standardjs.com/rules.html).
 - `"lint:fix"`: Fix all simple fixes as spaces, quotes and stuff like that.
 - `"prestart"`: Trigger build every time you run `npm start`.
 - ️`"start"`: Run `build/index.js`.
-A build is generated right before running triggered by `"prestart" script.`".
+A build is generated right before running triggered by `"prestart"` script..
 - ️`"test"`: Run all test in `src` with [vitest](https://vitest.dev).
 - ️`"test:coverage"`: Run test coverage.
 - ️`"test:watch"`: Run all test in `src` and keep watching for file changes.